-Breaking into cybersecurity is no different than any other career path or profession.
-In fact, in some ways, we’d even argue that Cybersecurity as a career starting choice is a sensible move because as long as you can satisfy certain requirements, you’ll be good to go!the worldwide need for cybersecurity professionals is expected to reach 6 million jobs — but companies will likely be able to only find 4.5 million people able to do the work.
+Breaking into a cybersecurity career is no different than any other career path or profession.
+In fact, in some ways, we’d even argue that Cybersecurity career starting choice is a sensible move because as long as you can satisfy certain requirements, you’ll be good to go!the worldwide need for cybersecurity professionals is expected to reach 6 million jobs — but companies will likely be able to only find 4.5 million people able to do the work.

 That means there is the potential of 1.5 million jobs — high-paying jobs at that — that can go to anyone with the qualifications.
 Burning Glass, a job posting site, reports that they had 50,000 postings for candidates with CISSP (Certified Information Systems Security Professional) certification.